aham-oudeis/Training/launch_school/RB120-OOP/Notes/templates/encapsulation.md

 Encapsulation refers to the practice of hiding certain pieces of functionality from rest of the codebase.

 Ruby implements encapsulation by using objects.
+Broadly speaking, classes encapsulate behaviors and objects encapsulate state.

-Method access control is also one of the ways of implementing encapsulation at the object level.
+Method access control is also one of the ways of implementing encapsulation at the class level.

 Let us suppose a Computer is a player in some strategic board game.
 When we are writing a program for the game, we can simply create a Computer object and let it handle all the tasks that the Computer ought to do.
 Here is an outline for how the Computer might make a choice: